mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-sql-util-clauseadapter.markdown

 title: sqlalchemy.sql.util ClauseAdapter Example Code
 category: page
 slug: sqlalchemy-sql-util-clauseadapter-examples
-sortorder: 500031123
+sortorder: 500031127
 toc: False
 sidebartitle: sqlalchemy.sql.util ClauseAdapter
 meta: Example code for understanding how to use the ClauseAdapter class from the sqlalchemy.sql.util module of the SQLAlchemy project.

-ClauseAdapter is a class within the sqlalchemy.sql.util module of the SQLAlchemy project.
+`ClauseAdapter` is a class within the `sqlalchemy.sql.util` module of the SQLAlchemy project.

 ## Example 1 from sqlalchemy-utils